University of Namibia: Faculty of Engineering and Information Technology

 The Faculty of Engineering and Information Technology was founded on 1 January 2008 following the dissolution of the Department of Engineering and Technology, which had existed under the Faculty of Science since 2000.
-Sam Nujoma, the first president of Namibia and then-chancellor of the university conducted the groundbreaking ceremony at Ongwediva on 17 November 2007.
+Sam Nujoma, the first president of Namibia and then-chancellor of the university, conducted the groundbreaking ceremony at Ongwediva on 17 November 2007.
 The ceremony took place on a 13-hectare plot of land that had been donated to UNAM by the Ongwediva town council.

 In January 2008, the National Planning Commission approved funding for the construction of phase 1 of the new Faculty of Engineering and Information Technology (FOET) in Ongwediva.
-Construction work began in April 2008 with emphasis on lecture rooms, staff offices, laboratories, IT facilities, student hostels, staff houses and other support facilities.
-The completion of these facilities (phase 1A) enabled the first batch of students to be admitted in the FOET.
+Construction work began in April 2008 with emphasis on lecture rooms, staff offices, laboratories, IT facilities, student hostels, staff houses, and other support facilities.
+The completion of these facilities (phase 1A) enabled the first batch of students to be admitted to the FOET.

-Academics

-Notable academics at the University of Namibia have included Bience Gawanas, former ombudsperson, professor Nico Horn, André du Pisani, Lazarus Hangula, Dorian Haarhoff, Elizabeth Amukugo, Erold Naomab, Job Amupanda and Günter Heimbeck.

 Marks scandal

-In 2011 reports appeared that UNAM's lecturers had been exchanging marks for sexual favours from students, and exchanging completed assignment for money.
+In 2011, reports claimed that UNAM lecturers had been exchanging marks for sexual favours from students and exchanging completed assignments for money.
 It was claimed this had resulted in serious academic degradation.
-Investigating and combating such illegal practices have since become a priority for the Namibian government and UNAM management.
+Investigating and combating such illegal practices has since become a priority for the Namibian government and UNAM management.